Buckets and clusters

 Here's another way of defining a generation: A generation is a snapshot of a valid state of the cluster; "valid" in the sense that every bucket on the cluster has exactly one primary copy.

-At any point, all peers that are currently registered with the master participate in the current generation.
+All peers that are currently registered with the master participate in the current generation.
 When a peer joins or leaves the cluster, the master creates a new generation.

 How cluster components use the generation